kHRISl33t/risingstack-bootcamp/README.md

   Notes:
   - Use `winston` for logging
   - Study the `models/redis/index.js` and `worker/worker.js` for better understanding
-  - Download [iTerm](https://www.iterm2.com/), check the Split Panes feature, it could be useful in the future.
   - For the testing part you need to get familiar with [stubs](http://sinonjs.org/releases/v4.1.3/stubs/)

   Readings: